vygr/ChrysaLisp/docs/ITERATION.md

 6
 ```

-Extraction of a single element with `(elem-get)`.
-Negative indexes mean to
+Extraction of a single element with `(elem-get index seq)`.
+Negative indexes
-index from the back of the sequence !
+mean to index from the back of the sequence !
 Very useful !

 ```vdu
 (elem-get 1 "abcd")